-This post is intended to show newbies that raw feeding can be simple.
+This article is intended to show newbies that raw feeding can be simple.
 You can make it more complicated down the road if you want, but getting started is easy.

-Yes, you want to make sure your dog is getting enough variety in his raw dog food diet.
-But as long as your dog doesn’t have specific health concerns, he should do OK assuming you feed the correct balance of nutritious foods.
+You want to make sure your dog is getting enough variety in his raw dog food diet.
+As long as your dog doesn’t have specific health concerns, he should do OK as long as you feed the correct balance.

 The following are some tips to help you get started feeding a dog raw food.

 I make raw feeding as easy as possible.

 I buy nearly all the ingredients at grocery stores, Costco, farmers markets and pet food stores.